nasa/cumulus/docs/data-cookbooks/sns.md

 ## Sending an SNS message to report status

+### In a workflow

-SNS messages can be sent at anytime during the workflow execution by adding a workflow step to send the message.
+SNS messages can be sent at anytime during the workflow execution by adding a workflow step to send the message using the `SfSnsReport` Lambda.
 In the following example, a PDR status report step is configured to report PDR status.
 This is configured in `workflows/sips.yml`.

 ```yaml
 PdrStatusReport: